How Rising Inflation in Nigeria Affects You

 2. Interest rates

-The Central Bank raised the benchmark interest rate by 150 basis points to 13% in May 2022, citing inflation as a major reason for the hawkish move.
+The Central Bank raised the benchmark interest rate by 1500 basis points to 26.25% in May 2024, citing inflation and low forex inflow as major reasons for the hawkish move.

 Despite the raise, Nigeria’s inflation rate grew higher in the same month, with further uptick expected in June, considering the surge in energy and food prices.

-The increase in the interest rate means that Nigerian businesses will get credit from banks at a higher rate compared to when the rate was pegged at 11.5%.
+The increase in the interest rate means that Nigerian businesses will get credit from banks at a higher rate compared to when the rate was pegged at 17.5% in 2022.
 The Central Bank is likely to raise the interest rate further in the coming MPC meeting as inflation rate remains stubbornly on the rise.

 3. Food prices